-This is a recommended course of study for students who seek an Associate of Arts degree with a concentration in Computer Science or plan to pursue a baccalaureate degree in Computer Science or Computer Programming at a four-year institution of higher education in Texas.
+This is a recommended course of study for students who seek an Associate of Arts degree with a Field of Study (FOS) in Computer Science or plan to pursue a baccalaureate degree in Computer Science at a four-year institution of higher education in Texas.
+The Computer Science Field of Study and core curriculum are approved by the Texas Higher Education Coordinating Board.
 Students planning to transfer to a four-year institution should confirm transferability of courses to meet degree requirements from the institution to which they plan to attend.